joesparrow/palindromeevents/index.md

 So, this event is a celebration of a palindrome date, or it is a thinly veiled excuse to do some exercise to earn a medal.

+# Taking part

+Interested?
+Read on.

+## How much does it cost?

+Well, to cover the cost of making the medal and posting it to you it will cost you around £4 (yet to be finalised), with *no profit* for anyone.

 ## How do I take part?

 Easy, on February 12th 2021, log some exercise in a way that can be evidenced.